-LHKTMTY001 *Please note: Prices based on twin share, low season, per person, as per described itinerary.
-Optional tours / Extensions not included and are at extra cost.
-The package does not include flights for the following routes: Lima – Cusco – Quito – Galapagos – Guayaquil.
+LHOEWALK1 *Please note: prices based on twin share, per person, low season, informed accommodation and itinerary.
+The following items are not included in the price: domestic and international flights, extension tours, personal travel insurance, alcoholic and soft drinks, extra activities at the haciendas, tips and any personal expenses.
+Optional tours not included and are at extra cost.
 The itinerary & pricing can change at any time due to availability & of activities.
 Please check our website for full terms and conditions*

-Ecuador – The State of the Andes has its name because of its location on the equator.
-Ecuador is situated in the northwest of South America and borders in the north with Columbia, in the east and south with Peru and bounds in the west upon the Pacific Ocean.
-The Galapagos Islands, situated in the Pacific Ocean, with a distance to the continent of about 1000 km, belongs to the national territory of Ecuador.
+Ecuador – The State of the Andes has it’s name because of it’s location on the equator.
+Ecuador is situated in the Northwest of South America and borders in the north with Columbia, in the east and south with Peru and borders in the west with the Pacific Ocean.
+The Galapagos Islands, situated in the Pacific Ocean, with a distance to the continent of about 1000 km, also belongs to the national territory of Ecuador.

 More information on visa requirements: